Anesu Mushangwe

 Anesu Catherine Mushangwe (born 25 February 1996) is a Zimbabwean cricketer who plays for the Zimbabwe women's national cricket team.
-She is also best described as an accidental cricketer due to the matter of circumstances she had to deal with.
 She currently resides in Australia.

 Early life

-Her cricketing career began during her primary school days in Greendale and later she moved to Chinembiri and educated at Seke High 1 School in Chitungwiza.
-She decided to choose cricket during her school days in order to avoid getting into athletics.
-She passed seven subjects successfully except for Mathematics at the Ordinary Level but found difficulties proceeding to Advanced Level owing to financial constraints.
-She had aspirations to become a doctor but her dream was shattered when she failed the Mathematics in her Ordinary Level examination.
-She received her maiden callup to national U-19 team in 2014 after a string of impressive performances at both school and district level.
-She had aspirations to become a doctor but her dream was shattered when she failed the Mathematics in her Ordinary Level examination.
+Mushangwe first attended primary school in Greendale, before moving to Chinembiri.
+Her cricketing career began during her time at Seke One High School in Chitungwiza, where sport was compulsory.
+She began playing cricket to avoid competitive running, which she hated.
+She passed seven subjects successfully except for O-Level mathematics but found difficulties proceeding to A-level owing to financial constraints.
+She had aspirations to become a doctor but her dream was shattered when she failed the mathematics in her O-Level examination.
+She received her maiden callup to the national U-19 team in 2014 after a string of impressive performances at both school and district level.

 She briefly stopped playing cricket for nearly two years and instead worked as a maid at a local pre-school to raise funds in order to continue her Advanced Level education.
 She then enrolled at the Midlands State University for a degree in International Relations after successfully completing her Advanced Level Studies.
 She initially played as a medium pace bowler but later switched to bowling leg-spin at the age of 20.
 She made the bold move as she couldn't generate much pace due to her height disadvantage.